Efficient Fair Division with Minimal Sharing: Related Work.

+Usefulness of \emph{agent-object graphs} --- directed bipartite graphs in which the nodes one one side are the agents and the nodes on the other side are the objects --- was recognized by many algorithmic and economic applications.
+See for example \citet{cole2016convex,barman2018proximity}.

-\subsection{Known worst-case and average-case bounds on sharing.}
+\subsection{Known Worst-case and Average-case Bounds on Sharing.}

 The idea of finding fair allocations with a bounded number of shared goods originated from Brams and Taylor \citep{Brams1996Fair,brams2000winwin}.
-They suggested the \emph{Adjusted Winner (AW)} procedure, which finds fair and fractionally Pareto-optimal allocation of goods between two agents with additive utilities and at most~$1$ sharing, i.e. with the worst-case optimal number.
+They suggested the \emph{Adjusted Winner (AW)} procedure, which finds fair and fractionally Pareto-optimal allocation of goods between two agents with additive utilities and at most~$1$ sharing, i.e., with the worst-case optimal number.
 The AW procedure was applied (at least theoretically) to division problems in divorce cases and international disputes \citep{Brams1996Camp,Massoud2000Fair} and was studied empirically \citep{Schneider2004Limitations,Daniel2005Fair}.
 The AW procedure heavily relies on the simple structure of fPO allocations for two agents (see the proof of Theorem~\ref{thm:2agents-different-easy} and \cite{moulin2004fair}, Example~7.11a).
 Brams and Taylor do not extend their AW procedure to three or more agents.

 For $n\geq 3$ agents, the number of sharings was studied in an unpublished manuscript of \citet{wilson1998fair}.
 He proved worst-case bounds on sharing for fairness criteria that may be incompatible with fractional Pareto-efficiency.
-For example, he proved the existence of an egalitarian \footnote{\emph{Egalitarian} (also known as \emph{max-equitable}) allocations are those where agents have maximal possible equal utilities (see \citet{pazner1978egalitarian}).
-Egalitarian allocations of goods are proportional but not necessary envy-free, and may violate efficiency if the valuation matrix has zeros.} allocation of goods with $n-1$ sharings.
-For such criteria, the approach based on our Lemma \ref{lem:po-n-1} becomes inapplicable and Wilson uses a different technique based on a linear program.
+For example, he proved the existence of an \emph{egalitarian} allocation of goods --- an allocation in which all agents have a largest possible equal utility \citep{pazner1978egalitarian} --- with $n-1$ sharings.
+Egalitarian allocations of goods are proportional but not necessary envy-free, and may violate efficiency if the valuation matrix has zeros.
+For such criteria, the approach based on our Lemma \ref{lem:po-n-1} becomes inapplicable; Wilson uses a different technique based on linear programming.

+Recently, \citet{goldberg2020consensus} studied the problem of minimizing sharing in \emph{consensus halving} --- a partition of objects into two subsets each of which has a value of exactly half for all agents.